SkoolNotes/Taproot/2020HIST201/KBe20hist201MughalsReadings.md

 - Brought various ethnicities of officials into court
 - Embraced foreign art and trade
 ## Differences
-- Akbar embraced and incorporated christianity while Manchus disallowed it because it was
+- Akbar embraced and incorporated christianity while Manchus disallowed it because it was too restrictive

+## Claims
+- Gilbert Ch5
+	- checks and balances were central to akbar's success

 ---